kaizeng/kfd/README.md

-A simple library to query yahoo finance data in Q/KDB + via PyQ.
+A simple library to query finance data in Q/KDB + via PyQ.

 *Example*